2024–2025 French political crisis: Background

 The 2024 European Parliament election in France saw the RN arrive in first place with thirty seats out of a total of 80.
 In response, Macron dissolved the National Assembly and called a snap legislative election for 30 June and 7 July.
 The legislative election resulted in a hung parliament, with the left-wing coalition New Popular Front (NFP) leading a plurality of 193 MPs, above Macron's Renaissance in second place with 166 MPs, followed by the RN in third place with 142.
 The government of Gabriel Attal submitted its resignation on 15 July 2024.
 At the same time, it was engaged in trying to handle the 2024 New Caledonia unrest, following Renaissance's attempt to implement a controversial reform of voting rights on the island in May 2024.

 Events

 Barnier government

 Macron delayed the appointment of a new prime minister until after the 2024 Summer Olympics, announcing that an "Olympic truce" should be respected, which was already a singular choice in French politics.
 By mid-August, he had still not appointed a prime minister but instead announced his intention to consult with the various parties, which was done on 23 August.

 On 26 August, after meeting the leaders of the National Rally (RN), Marine Le Pen and Jordan Bardella, Macron announced that, contrary to the usual practice of cohabitation in France, he would not appoint Lucie Castets, the candidate nominated by the NFP to become prime minister.
 This decision exacerbated the crisis, and France Unbowed (LFI), the main party within the NFP, announced its intention to initiate impeachment proceedings against him.
-While Macron would have liked to see a centrist coalition form and called for another round of consultations, the Greens and a faction of the Socialist Party (PS), both minority members of the NFP, announced their refusal to participate in further discussions.
+While Macron favoured the formation of a centrist coalition, and called for another round of consultations, the Greens and a faction of the Socialist Party (PS), both minority members of the NFP, announced their refusal to participate in further discussions.
 The National Rally (RN), meanwhile, maintained a low-key attitude, aiming to capitalize on the disputes between Macron and the leftist parties that won the elections.
 Various organizations called for protests and strikes to be held on 7 September.